Minimising Hum

 If you have a hum problem, and only have one item that is earthed, then the problem is not due to an earth loop, and you need to look at other causes.

-.Simple Earth Loop
+Simple Earth Loop

 Consider the following drawing of two pieces of equipment, both earthed.
 The signal wire is shown in red and the signal return via the sheath is shown in blue.
+Note that the sheath is connected to the chassis, which in turn, is connected to the household earth.

 The green loop indicates that a current can be induced in the closed earth loop.
-Because this current flows in part of the audio circuit ( the sheath ), it is audible and becomes the demon known as hum.
+Because this current flows in part of the audio circuit ( the sheath ), it is audible and becomes the demon known as hum

-Drawing of simple earth loop
+Simple earth loop

 To stop the hum, we must break the loop.
 For safety reasons we can't break the connection between the chassis and household earth.
 Nor can we break the household earth connection between the two pieces of equipment.
 This just leaves the sheath between the two pieces of gear.
 Of course, there are several ways to do it: